ValiantusDev/ValiantusDev/README.md

 - Cross-Platform
 - Written in C#
 - Using Monogame, Gum, Aseprite and others!
-More info in when development nears public testing.
+More info when development nears public testing.

 ## 📫 Contact
 - Email: gytis.valatkevicius@gmail.com